 Car insurance: how to get a cheap deal

-Getting the cheapest possible insurance quote has long been an issue for car owners.
+Getting the cheapest possible insurance quote has long been an issue for car owners – and especially young drivers.
 For all but the least expensive cars, quotes can be pricey.
 Beyond making the most of a price-comparison website or choosing a less extravagant car, most people assume there’s no escaping big bills; paying hundreds of pounds a year is just part and parcel of car ownership.

 To see if this is the case, we consulted the experts to see if there really are any proven ways to reduce your premium.
 Speaking to our sister title Auto Express, Thatcham Research chief technical officer Richard Billyeald helped to explain exactly how it all works.